niu-gdo/game-developers-library/docs/tutorials/unity-tutorials/sp24-jam-template/sp24-jam-template-base.md

 * Add sound effects and particle effects for player / enemy death, laser shooting, flying, etc. This will really make your game pop!
 * Make the enemy's *Visuals* Game Object rotate to make the asteroids appear to spin through the air.
-* Create a game over screen when the player dies which reports time survived, allows them to restart and quit the game.
+* Create a game over screen when the player dies which reports time survived, allows them to restart, and quit the game.
 * Create a main menu before the game starts.
-* Fix the bug which allows the player to fly off the screen boundaries.
+* Stop the player from flying outside of the screen boundaries.
 * Make the enemies spawn faster as the player survives longer.
 * Create some new enemy types:
     * A slower but much larger enemy.
     * An enemy which breaks into two smaller ones when destroyed.
     * An enemy which takes multiple shots to destroy.
-* The player has a health bar that constantly drains- it can only be restored by picking up health dropped by destroyed enemies.
+* Make some enemies drop a power up that increases the player's rate of fire.
 * Add some more detail to the background- far off planets, asteroids flying around, etc.

-In the future, this tutorial will be expanded with additional modules to show you how to do some of these things.
-Look forward to that!